Udev: Design

-The complexity of doing so forces application authors to re-implement hardware support logic.
-Some hardware devices also require privileged helper programs to prepare them for use.
-These must often be invoked in ways that can be awkward to express with the Unix permissions model (for example, allowing users to join wireless networks only if they are logged into the video console).
-Application authors resort to using setuid binaries or run service daemons to provide their own access control and privilege separation, potentially introducing security holes each time.
+The complexity of doing so forced application authors to re-implement hardware support logic.
+Some hardware devices also required privileged helper programs to prepare them for use.
+These often have to be invoked in ways that could be awkward to express with the Unix permissions model (for example, allowing users to join wireless networks only if they are logged into the video console).
+Application authors resorted to using setuid binaries or run service daemons to provide their own access control and privilege separation, potentially introducing security holes each time.

-HAL was created to deal with this, but is now deprecated in most Linux distributions.
+HAL was created to deal with these challenges, but is now deprecated in most Linux distributions, its functionality being replaced by udevd.

 Overview

 Unlike traditional Unix systems, where the device nodes in the /dev directory have been a static set of files, the Linux udev device manager dynamically provides only the nodes for the devices actually present on a system.
 Although devfs used to provide similar functionality, Greg Kroah-Hartman cited a number of reasons for preferring udev over devfs: